hcji/MAPS-iTSA/ReadMe.md

 MAPS-iTSA
 ===========================

-This repository contains preprocessing scripts of the manuscript, entitled "Matrix-Augmented Pooling Strategy for High-Throughput Target Deconvolution Reveals Cell Type Off-targets and Responses" (submitted).
+This repository contains processing scripts of the manuscript, entitled "Matrix-Augmented Pooling Strategy for High-Throughput Target Deconvolution Reveals Cell Type Off-targets and Responses" (submitted).

 # Install